 Aircraft surveillance is used to prevent poaching by locating of threatened animals in the reserves, which is crucial in order to deploy ground rangers as protection for the these animals.
 Aircrafts are also used in a more aggressive role, when following up on tracks and spotting of actual suspected poachers on the ground.
 In both situations, having an aircraft in the air with a pair of eys in the sky makes a big difference to the protection.

 This comes with challenges, as operating these aircrafts can be extremely challenging.
-The role of the aircraft has changed in conservation.
-In the past helicopters were used to do animal monitoring.
-They are a high running cost aircraft, but were not required to be in the air for extended periods of time.
-As the need for air support increased with the escalating poaching, so have the cost of flying helicopters and it was evident that new solutions had to be found.
+The role of the aircraft has changed in conservation, as in the past helicopters were used to do animal monitoring.
+They are however a high running cost aircraft, but didn’t have to be in the air for extended periods of time.
+As the need for air support increases with the escalating poaching, so have the cost of flying and it was evident that new solutions had to be found.
 This is where the Bathawk Ultra Light aircraft came in.

-Air patrols are useful in order to:
+Air patrols are useful in order to

-F4R is Wildhoods chosen air force partner
+F4R is Wildhood’s chosen air patrol partner

-Using the Bathawk for surveillance
+Using the Bathawk for protection

-The aircraft of choice, the totally locally manufactured Bathawk, is developed for the task and has become the aircraft of choice for conservation work all over Africa.
+The aircraft of choice, the locally manufactured Bathawk, is developed for the task and has become the aircraft of choice for conservation work all over Africa.

-1 hour of flight = 1000 SEK
+1 hour of anti-poaching flight = 1200 SEK

 Flying for Rhino and Conservation

-The type of low level flying required to perform the tasks of locating animals before the poachers do, as well as locating and following poachers from the air, is a extremely risky mission which requires a completely different mindset and approach from a normally trained pilot.
+The type of low level flying required to perform the tasks of locating animals before the poachers do, as well as locating and following poachers from the air, is an extremely risky mission which requires a completely different mindset and approach from a normally trained pilot.